 netConfig = NETFrameConfig with properties: FrameType: 'Data' ProtocolVersion: 'ZigBee 2007' SequenceNumber: 212 Addressing: SourceAddress: '0000' DestinationAddress: '35EA' IEEEAddressing: 'None' Security: Security: 1 DataEncryption: 0 MICLength: 0 KeyIdentifier: 'Network' ExtendedNonce: 1 FrameCounter: 193458 SecuritySourceAddress: '24FD5B00000014B6' KeySequence: 0 Routing: Radius: 30 DiscoverRoute: 1 SourceRouting: 1 RelayIndex: 0 RelayList: [0x4 char] Multicast: Multicast: 0

-You can further explore the following generator and decoding functions, as well as the configuration object:
+You can further explore the following generator and decoding functions, and the associated configuration object:

 These utilities are undocumented and their API or functionality may change in the future.
 To view the source code for any of these utilities, use the

 at the MATLAB® command line to open

 1 - ZigBee Alliance, ZigBee Specification Document 053474r17, 2007.